Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-12.md

 We will show that the Carter-Wegman construction is a secure PRF.
 Recall that this implies that the construction is also a secure MAC (Claim 10.4).
 Note that the Carter-Wegman construction also *uses* a PRF as a building block.
 However, it uses a PRF for short messages, to construct a PRF for arbitrary-length messages.
 Furthermore, it only calls the underlying PRF once, and all other computations involving the UHF are comparatively “cheap.”

 To understand the security of Carter-Wegman, we work backwards.
 The output $F(k, H(s, x))$ comes directly from a PRF.
-These outputs will look random as long as the inputs to the PRF are distinct.
+These outputs will look random as long as the inputs to the PRF are *distinct*.
 In this construction, the only way for PRF inputs to repeat is for there to be a collision in the UHF $H .$ However, we have to be careful.
 We can only reason about the collision-resistance of $H$ when its salt is secret and its outputs are hidden from the attacker.
 The salt is indeed hidden in this case (kept as part of the Carter-Wegman key), but its outputs are being used as PRF inputs.
-Fortunately, the guarantee of a PRF is that its outputs appear unrelated to its inputs.
-In other words, the PRF outputs leak no information about the PRF inputs (H-outputs).
+Fortunately, the guarantee of a PRF is that its outputs appear *unrelated* to its inputs.
+In other words, the PRF outputs leak no information about the PRF inputs (*H*-outputs).
 Indeed, this appears to be a situation where the UHF outputs are hidden from the attacker, so we can argue that collisions in $H$ are negligibly likely.

 **Claim 12.12**
-If $H$ is a secure UHF and $F$ is a secure PRF, then the Carter-Wegman construction (Construction 12.11) is a secure PRF, and hence a secure MAC as well.
+*If $H$ is a secure UHF and $F$ is a secure PRF, then the Carter-Wegman construction (Construction 12.11) is a secure PRF, and hence a secure MAC as well.*

 **Proof**
 We will show that $\mathcal{L}_{\text {prf-real }}^{\mathrm{CW}} \approx \mathcal{L}_{\text {prf-rand }}^{\mathrm{CW}}$ using a standard hybrid technique.